Magforum logo links to homepage

 1996 Electronic auditing ABC Electronic established to provide independent certification for data related to electronic media

-X-Net was bi-monthly, which came with a CD-Rom and a cover price of £7.95 for 100 pages.
-It featured popular pin-up Jo Guest and carried hundreds of addresses for pornographic as well as sport, comedy and car websites.
+X-Net CD-Rom magazine X-Net bi-monthly came with a CD-Rom at £7.95 for 100 pages.
+It featured popular pin-up Jo Guest and hundreds of addresses for pornographic as well as sport, comedy and car websites.
 The CD-Rom held more than 300 links to websites and used the sales line: 'Babe Fest!
 Interview the girls, then watch them strip.'
 It caused a furore, to which its editor, Dominic Handy, responded in the Guardian: 'We did not go out to publish a porn mag, we wanted to publish Loaded for the internet.'

 1997 Digital kiosks BT Touchpoint with NME, Loaded and Marie Claire content

 Improving technology meant CD-Rom titles could market themselves based on their video content.
-Among the publishers to exploit this development were those behind top-shelf titles such as Enter
+Among the first publishers to exploit this development were those behind top-shelf titles such as X-Net and Enter (below)

-2000 CD-Rom magazines based on video content Enter monthly from Pure Communications
+2000 CD-Rom magazines based on video content Enter monthly from Pure Communications.
+Lads' mags with advertising from Toyota, Heineken, Mars and Jameson whiskey.
+The CD-Rom included a video of actress Amanda Holden

 2001 Digital facsimile editions of newspapers start to appear 'Flat PDFs' with no interactivity

-Online media have become mainstream: BRAD (Jun) no longer lists websites separately
+Online media now mainstream BRAD (Jun) no longer lists websites separately

 2005 Financial Times launches digital facsimile edition Includes How to Spend It